UberMedic7/patched-crystal/ReadMe.txt

 -Move Deleter's House is now Move Expert's House since it now also hosts the Move Reminder to teach your pokemon forgotten moves!
 (Thanks to TPP, Polished Crystal and Another PKMN Crystal Remaster open source code)

--Both the Battle Tower and Buena's Password are packed with additional new rewards (subject to change)!
-(Huge thanks to Pret Discord for helping out!)
+-Both the Battle Tower and Buena's Password are packed with additional new rewards (subject to change) (Huge thanks to Pret Discord for helping out!)

 -You can now see the shiny variant of a pokemon in the pokedex by pressing SELECT.(Another thanks to Pret for its github tutorial)